stevemckinney/iamsteve/content/blog/0173-about-version-7/index.md

 ## Prepping a URL structure change

 One of the things I felt could be a problem was the current URL structure surrounding blog posts.
-And I didn’t want to have that as a problem on top of moving to Next.js and hosting platform.
+And I didn’t want to have that as a problem on top of moving to Next.js and a new hosting platform.

-The structure was `/blog/entry/[slug]` and moving to `/blog/[slug]`.
+The structure was `/blog/entry/[slug]` and was moving to `/blog/[slug]`.

 I was aware this would break links from other websites, for which I setup redirects.
 And knew by the time I’d finally finish redeveloping the website on Next all the issues will have been ironed out.